“Eastside, for me, was the most transformative experience.” – Raymond, Eastside Class of 2020, Cal Poly San Luis Obispo Class of 2024

-Students are untracked with the exception of native language designation and math, for which tracking is based on entering algebra preparation.
+At Eastside, all students take the same college preparatory curriculum with the exception of native language designation and math, for which assignment is based on entering algebra preparation.
 Each required course is certified to fulfill one of the University of California's entrance requirements.
 Upon graduation, all Eastside students have at a minimum taken the necessary course work for admission to the University of California.

 In addition to the core curriculum, Eastside offers a variety of electives, as well as sports:

 Strength and Conditioning

 We are grateful to the generous donors that support our College Readiness Program, including the Rotary Club of Menlo Park and the U.S. Bank Foundation.

 Because nearly all of our students are first-generation college-bound, we have developed a three-year college readiness series to make the college admissions process less daunting and the transition to college smoother.

 Sophomores take “Composition and Argumentation,” which focuses on the elements of the SAT that will be helpful for students in college and beyond, including vocabulary development, breaking down and analyzing complicated texts, writing exercises, and developing critical reading skills.

 In “Writing for College,” juniors continue to work on vocabulary development and critical reading skills.
 Students also complete a self-assessment, analyzing their eligibility for various colleges, and determining what they need and want in a college.
 Students investigate individual colleges, and prepare for meetings with visiting college representatives.